ABQFilmTour/abqfilmtour.github.io/README.md

 [Repository](https://github.com/ABQFilmTour/ABQFilmTour) for the client Android application that the end user will use.

 [Repository](https://github.com/ABQFilmTour/ABQFilmTourBackend) for the server side backend REST API.
 It is a Spring Boot project using an Apache Derby database.

+[Repository](https://abqfilmtour.github.io/OdeonClient/) for an in development client to assist privileged users in moderating the backend database.

 ### Team
 [**Joseph Scott Peterson**](https://jscpeterson.github.io)
-Full stack developer, lead backend engineer, set up and maintained the server, set up backend to frontend communication, activity stack management, shared preferences and layout design.
+Fullstack developer, lead backend engineer, set up and maintained the server, set up API security, set up backend to frontend communication, activity stack management, shared preferences and layout design.

 [**Samuel Andazola**](https://github.com/samz0la)
 Frontend developer, design manager, created custom logo, splash page, map pins and app theme, in charge of UI/UX and layout design, created dynamic UX wireframes and mockups, worked on controllers and repositories in backend.